-- representative portfolio of country A is based on all assets in which undertakings established in that particular country are invested in. - 200.
-These assumptions will be monitored in the future and also they may be removed when there is evidence to the contrary (e.g. for a certain market).
-The evidence used to remove either or both of these assumptions will be centrally validated by EIOPA. - 201.
-The calculation of the two different sets of reference portfolios (currency VA and country specific increase of the VA, respectively) is feasible for the EEA currencies, since the information contained in the individual reporting at solo level provides the data necessary for the purpose. - 202.
+- 202. These assumptions will be monitored in the future and also they may be removed when there is evidence to the contrary (e.g. for a certain market).
+The evidence used to remove either or both of these assumptions will be centrally validated by EIOPA. - 203.
+The calculation of the two different sets of reference portfolios (currency VA and country specific increase of the VA, respectively) is feasible for the EEA currencies, since the information contained in the individual reporting at solo level provides the data necessary for the purpose. - 204.
 In the case of non-EEA currencies, the information contained in the reporting at group level allows a proxy only for the calculation of the currency volatility adjustment.
 Therefore for non-EEA currencies, the only currently feasible approach is to apply the portfolios used for the calculation of the currency adjustment also for the country specific increase of the volatility adjustment.